Sport - Cambridge National

 Successful completion of the Cambridge National course at a Merit standard will allow students to progress to

-either the BTEC level 3 or A level courses.
-This course is great for pupils who are looking to work in the sport or fitness industry, including a fitness instructor, personal trainer, physiotherapist, PE teacher or Sports Coach
+either the BTEC Level 3 or A-level courses.
+This course is great for students who are looking to work in the sport or fitness industry, including a fitness instructor, personal trainer, physiotherapist, PE teacher or Sports Coach

 Mr R Woodward - email@example.com